m3sv/PageTransformerDemo/README.md

 # Android PageTransformer demo

 The repository showcases implementation of [ViewPager.PageTransformer](https://developer.android.com/reference/android/support/v4/view/ViewPager.PageTransformer) with multiple fragments.
+It allows to move/transform fragment views based on the position of the page on the screen.

 Detailed instructions on how to implement this can be found [here](https://github.com/m3sv/PageTransformerDemo/blob/master/TUTORIAL.md).